 Matthew 21:9

 In Hebrew, Hosanna means “save now.”
-It was meant as a prayer by which God’s power was invoked, but it would later evolve into a shout or greeting, as we see here on Palm Sunday.
+It was meant as a prayer to invoke God’s power, but it would later evolve into a shout or greeting, as we see here on Palm Sunday.

 LORD, save us!